NodeBE4/opinion/_posts/2022-06-27-EnclavedMicrostate.md

 > It's specifically the official governmental language, the same way what we call French is really the Parisian language.

 Not entirely.
-There is a Standard Chinese derived from Mandarin, but from a linguistics standpoint, Mandarin is the largest of the Sinitic dialect/language subgroups and encompasses a number of regional varieties as well such as Hunanese and Sichuanese.
+There is a Standard Chinese derived from Mandarin, but from a linguistics standpoint, Mandarin is the largest of the Sinitic dialect/language subgroups and encompasses a number of regional varieties as well such as ~~Hunanese and~~ (EDIT: Nope, I made a mistake) Sichuanese.
 Its association with the governmental language is due to modern Standard Chinese and Early Modern *Guanhua* ('court language') being rooted in the Beijing dialect of Mandarin.

 > It has its own storied history, because it's originally the language of the Manchu, who conquered Beijing from the north and created the Qing